 Apple’s digital wallet app allows customers to store multiple cards.
 Each card is then assigned with a unique encryption so the customer’s credit card information is not shared with the merchant during transactions.

-Once a customer opts to use Apple Pay to make a payment, the customer’s transaction information and encrypted credit card data are transmitted to the POS terminal through the EMV contactless chip technology.
-Then, the payment processor for the POS forward the transaction data to the merchant’s acquiring bank and the card network where the information is validated before it is sent to the customer’s issuing bank.
+Once a customer opts to use Apple Pay to make a payment, the customer’s transaction information and encrypted credit card data are transmitted to the POS terminal through the EMV contactless chip technology Allows customers to wave or tap their device to the merchant's card reader to complete the payment .
+Then, the payment processor for the POS forwards the transaction data to the merchant’s acquiring bank and the card network where the information is validated before it is sent to the customer’s issuing bank.

 The customer’s bank then verifies the customer’s credit balance and responds with either “authorized” or “unauthorized” to the merchant’s acquiring bank based on the result.
 The payment processor receives this information and proceeds with the transfer of funds to complete the transaction.